FeynCalc/feynhelpers/Documentation/Markdown/Extra/PSDUsageExamples.md

 - the 1st argument is some `GLI`
 - the 2nd argument is the `FCTopology` to which this `GLI` belongs
-- the 3rd argument is where to put the directory with pySecDec.
+- the 3rd argument is where to put the directory with pySecDec scripts.
 For quick tests one can simply use `NotebookDirectory[]`
 - the option `PSDRequestedOrder` specifies the order in $\varepsilon$ to which the integral should be evaluated (default is `0`)
-- the option `PSDRealParameterRules` is a list of rules for replacing kinematica invariants with numerical values which are real numbers.
+- the option `PSDRealParameterRules` is a list of rules for replacing kinematic invariants with numerical values which are real numbers.
 For complex numbers you need to use `PSDComplexParameterRules`
 - if the script directory already exists, the function will by default refuse to overwrite it.
 Setting the option `OverwriteTarget` to `True` you can tell the code that you do not care about that

 Here is a simple 1-loop example that incorporates all of the above